JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-To obtain the age of the NSD stars, we will use Mira variables, because Mira variables are known to follow an age-period relation \citep{FeastWhitelock1997, Grady+2019,Zhang+Sanders23}.
-Mira variables are intrinsically bright, and there are expected to be enough Miras in \jasmine{} GCS to enable a robust age distribution study of the NSD.
-From the number of the observed Miras in a smaller region of the Galactic center in \citet{Matsunaga+2009}, it is expected that about 2,000 of Miras whose colour is red enough to be at the distance of the NSD and luminosity is brighter than $H_\mathrm{w}=14.5$~mag will be observed within the GCS region of \jasmine{}.
-The proper motion measurements by \jasmine{} as well as the line-of-sight velocity from ground-based spectroscopic follow up (see section~\ref{sec:other_proj} for potential instruments to be used) will enable us to pick up Miras in the NSD.
+To obtain the age of the NSD stars, we will use Mira variables, because they are known to follow an age-period relation \citep{FeastWhitelock1997, Grady+2019,Zhang+Sanders23}.
+Mira variables are intrinsically bright, and there are expected to be enough Miras in the \jasmine{} GCS to enable a robust age distribution study of the NSD.
+From the number of observed Miras in a smaller region of the Galactic center in \citet{Matsunaga+2009}, it is expected that about 2000 Miras whose color is red enough to be at the distance of the NSD and with a luminosity brighter than $H_\mathrm{w}=14.5$~mag will be observed within the GCS region of \jasmine{}.
+The proper motion measurements by \jasmine{} as well as the line-of-sight velocity from ground-based spectroscopic follow up (see section~\ref{sec:other_proj} for potential instruments to be used) will enable us to pick out Miras in the NSD.

-Before the launch of \jasmine{}, we need to identify Miras in the \jasmine{} GCS field (figure~\ref{fig:jgcs_sirius}) with currently existing ground-based photometric surveys.
+Before the launch of \jasmine{}, we need to identify Miras in the \jasmine{} GCS field (figure~\ref{fig:jgcs_sirius}) with long-term time-series photometric surveys.
 Recently, \citet{Sanders+Matsunaga+Kawata+22} identified more Miras from the VVV survey.
 We will also use the upcoming data from the {\it Prime focus Infrared Microlensing Experiment} ({\it PRIME}, see section \ref{subsubsec:prime}), which is a joint Japan-U.S.-South Africa 1.8m NIR telescope (with 1.3~deg$^2$ FoV) built in South Africa.
-The {\it PRIME} data will allow us to identify brighter Miras which are saturated in the VVV data, and will be also valuable to verify the VVV Miras.
+The {\it PRIME} data will allow us to identify brighter Miras that are saturated in the VVV data and be valuable to verify the VVV Miras.